Schubert puzzles and integrability I: invariant trilinear forms: Proofs of the main theorems

-(where all labels are read as usual from left to right). \end{thm} This is to be compared with the primed theorems of \cite{artic68}.
+This is to be compared with the primed theorems of \cite{artic68}.
 With not much more work, we could also obtain analogues of the double primed theorems of \cite{artic68}, but we shall refrain from doing so here.

-In the rest of this section, the strategy is to define, using the representation theory of quantized affine algebras, systems of fugacities which satisfy the properties stated in \S\ref{sec:genproof}.
+In the rest of this section, the strategy is to use the representation theory of quantized affine algebras to define systems of fugacities which satisfy the properties stated in \S\ref{sec:genproof}.
 The fugacities of rhombi obtained this way will be more general than needed for the purposes of this paper, and we shall take a limit ($q\to0$ where $q$ is a parameter in these fugacities) to recover the puzzle rule that we are trying to prove.
-(We will interpret geometrically this more general solution in \cite{SchubII}.)
+(We will interpret geometrically this more general solution in \cite{artic80}.)